BrightLocal/C-Sharp-Api-Wrapper/README.md

     var lsrcService = new LsrcService();

-    BrightLocalLsrc newLsrc = lsrcService.Create(myLsrc);
+    BrightLocalSuccess newLsrc = lsrcService.Create(myLsrc);
 ```

-The returned BrightLocalClient entity above will have a campaign-id.
+The returned BrightLocalSuccess entity above will have a campaign-id.
 You will want to persist this for later in order to run and get the report.

 ### Updating a report